johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 ## Changing the HSYNC NSMGMT Field from AGENT To OWNER

-In a multi-signer architecture each MSA publishes the data it contributes to the zone under the domain name {zone}.{identity}.
-I.e. the zone DNSKEYs that the MSA msa.provider. uses are published as
+Each Agent publishes the data it contributes to the zone under the domain name {zone}.{identity}.
+I.e. the zone DNSKEYs that the Agent agent.provider.com. uses are published as:

-zone.example.msa.provider.
+zone.example.agent.provider.com.
 DNSKEY ...
-zone.example.msa.provider.
+zone.example.agent.provider.com.
 DNSKEY ...

-Likewise, the NS records for the zone are published as
+Likewise, the NS records for the zone are published as:

-zone.example.ns.msa.provider.
+zone.example.ns.agent.provider.com.
 NS ...
-zone.example.ns.msa.provider.
+zone.example.ns.agent.provider.com.
 NS ...

-To migrate from "owner maintained" NS RRset to "MSA maintained", the zone owner must verify that the NS RRset as published by the MSA is correct and in sync with the NS RRset as published by the zone owner itself.
-After this verification the zone owner changes the HSYNC NSMGMT field in the existing HSYNC record from NSMGMT=OWNER to NSMGMT=AGENT.
+To migrate from "owner maintained" NS RRset to "Agent maintained", the zone owner must verify that the NS RRset as published by the Agent is correct and in sync with the NS RRset as published by the zone owner itself.
+After this verification the zone owner changes the HSYNC NSMGMT field in the existing HSYNC records from NSMGMT=OWNER to NSMGMT=AGENT.

 ## Migrating from a Multi-Signer Architecture Back to Single-Signer.

-If, for some reason, a zone owner wants to migrate back to a single-signer architecture, the process is essentially the reverse of the migration from single-signer to multi-signer:
+If, for some reason, a zone owner wants to migrate back to a single-signer architecture (i.e. offboarding the second DNS Provider), the process is essentially the reverse of the migration from single-signer to multi-signer:

-1. The zone owner offboards all MSAs but one (the one that will be the single-signer)
+1. The zone owner offboards the second signing DNS Provider (only keeping one signing DNS Provider).

-2. The zone owner must verify that the NS RRset it publishes (in the unsigned zone) is correct and in sync with the NS RRset as published by the remaining MSA.
-3. The zone owner changes the HSYNC NSMGMT field in the HSYNC record from NSMGMT=MSA to NSMGMT=OWNER.
+When offboarding the second signing DNS Provider is signalled via the HSYNC RRset, the multi-step process "remove signer" (as defined in {{?I-D.draft-ietf-dnsop-dnssec-automation}}) is initiated to remove the second DNS Provider from the zone in a series of steps.

 The zone is now essentially back to a single-signer architecture.
-The remaining HSYNC record may be removed from the zone.
+Once the offboarding is complete, the zone owner can remove the HSYNC RRset designating the offboarded DNS Provider from the zone.

 TO BE REMOVED BEFORE PUBLICATION:
 # Rationale